trinker/hclustext/README.md

 I like working in a chain.
 In the setup below we work within a **magrittr** pipeline to fit a model, select clusters, and examine the results.
-In this example I do not condense the 2012 Presidential Debates data by speaker and timer, rather leaving every sentence as a separate document.
-On my machine the initial `data_store` and model fit takes ~5-8 seconds to run.
-Note that I do restrict the number of clusters texts and terms to a random 5 for the sake of space.
+In this example I do not condense the 2012 Presidential Debates data by speaker and time, rather leaving every sentence as a separate document.
+On my machine the initial `data_store` and model fit take ~5-8 seconds to run.
+Note that I do restrict the number of clusters (for texts and terms) to a random 5 clusters for the sake of space.

     .tic <- Sys.time()